wireless-hippie/wireless-hippie.github.io/_posts/2024-05-28-developing-nations.md

 I know poverty, but I think I know a different kind of poverty.

 In Brazil, I know all cultures.
 Because I came from a humble background but also had access to wealth and education I can be perfectly charming.
 I understand everything.
 I have family there, I have friends.
-I know what to say to the old lady living in the countryside and to my right-wing super-rich tech-bro boss.
+I know what to say to the old lady living in the countryside and to the rich strolling in the local cultural center.
 I know where it's safe to go and what are the areas I should avoid.
 I know how to trust.

 I've never experienced a divide so wide between Western and Eastern cultures.
 Emotionally, I feel disconnected and tired.
 There's so much suffering, far beyond being threatened or cat-called.
 It's so overwhelming.
 I think I'm a bad person.